Enterprise-CMCS/macpro-ux-lib/.github/PULL_REQUEST_TEMPLATE.md

 #### Pull Request Creator Checklist

-- [ ] Any associated issue(s) are linked above.
-- [ ] This PR and linked issues(s) are a complete description of the changeset.
-- [ ] Someone has been assigned this PR.
+- [ ] It is documented what type of request this is.
-- [ ] Someone has been marked as reviewer on this PR.
+- [ ] There is a detailed description for the purpose of this PR.

-#### Pull Request Assignee Checklist

-- [ ] Any associated issue(s) are linked above.
-- [ ] This PR meets all acceptance criteria for any linked issues.
-- [ ] This PR and linked issues(s) are a complete description of the changeset.
+- [ ] This PR is in line with the intention of this Project